flybywiresim/aircraft/docs/a320-simvars.md

 - A32NX_APU_GEN_FREQ
     - Hertz
     - The alternating current frequency of the electric current made available by the APU generator

+- A32NX_APU_GEN_FREQ_NORMAL
+    - Bool
+    - Indicates if the APU generator output frequency is within the normal range

 - A32NX_APU_START_CONTACTOR_ENERGIZED
     - Bool